Malala Yousafzai Is Named Youngest U.N. Messenger of Peace

 Read More: Malala: The World's Response to Refugees Has Been Pitiful

-In 2014, at the age of 17, she became the youngest ever Nobel Peace Prize laureate when she was announced the co-recipient along with Indian children’s rights advocate Kailash Satyarthi.
+In 2014, at the age of 17, she became the youngest ever Nobel Peace Prize laureate when she was announced the co-recipient along with Indian children’s-rights advocate Kailash Satyarthi.

 Yousafzai joins about a dozen other current messengers, including Jane Goodall, Yo Yo Ma, Edward Norton, Stevie Wonder and Paulo Coelho.